Sunday, February 25, 2024

 The putty medium can be configured in many ways.
 It will make paint which is thin and smooth as well as paint which is rough and broken.
 It acts both physically and chemically to stabilize the paint film.This is an extremely versatile and tough material.

-I hope you liked what i wrote, please follow me on my social media below, I also teach, and if you have any questions feel free to contact me :) thank you.
+I hope you liked what I wrote, please follow me on my social media below, I have plenty of original Oil paintings, and prints for sale, I also do commission work, and teach Painting privately and via zoom, if you have any questions feel free to contact me :) thank you.

 Paul Torres